How to Use Employee Orientation to Set New Hires Up for Success

 While it’s the least exciting part of starting a new job, filling out some paperwork is par for the course.
 Knock out all the essential documents like tax forms, confidentiality agreements, and non-compete contracts.
 Provide documentation on any benefits available to your new workers, like health insurance or stock options, and have them signed if necessary.

-If you want to save time and skip this usually-boring part of orientation, email paperwork in advance and have new hires complete it prior to arriving on their first day.
+If you want to save time and skip this usually boring part of orientation, email paperwork in advance and have new hires complete it before arriving on their first day.

 Related: New Hire Checklist